 Essenza Mini

-Out of all the Nespresso machines I’ve talked about so far, Essenza Mini has the most striking differences between Breville and Delonghi models.
+Of all the Nespresso machines I’ve talked about, Essenza Mini has the most striking differences between Breville and Delonghi models.
 I’d go so far as to say they don’t even look like the same machine.

 Breville Essenza Mini is rectangular with sharper lines, while DeLonghi Essenza Mini is dome-shaped.
 The dimensions are somewhat different as well.
 Breville Essenza is smaller (8 x 4.3 x 12.8 in), while DeLonghi Essenza dimensions are 12.8 x 4.3 x 8.1 in.